-With the ignition switch in the II position, move the main switch to L (for driver's side) or R (for passenger's side), then use the adjustment switch to adjust the outside mirror to the correct angle.
+With the ignition switch in the I I position, move the main switch to L (for driver's side) or R (for passenger's side), then use the adjustment switch to adjust the outside mirrors to the correct angle.

 After the mirrors have been adjusted, return the main switch to the center (OFF) position.